Part 5 of 7 · Website chat assistant series ~4 min read

 Every time the answerer picks “clarify,” “hand off,” or “decline” for a question that wasn’t hostile, the cloud appends a row to a small Drive doc — the gaps log.
 Each row is short: the visitor’s message, the page URL, the timestamp, and the closest passage the search did find (which might just be a near miss).
 Nothing else — no PII the visitor didn’t paste in themselves, no tracking IDs.

-The point of putting this in Drive, not a database, is that it lives where the team already lives.
-No dashboard to log into, no permissions to manage.
-Open the doc, see this week’s misses, write the answers, save the doc — that’s the entire workflow.
+The reason this lives in Drive and not a database is simple: the team already lives in Drive.
+No dashboard to log in to, no permissions to set up.
+Open the doc, read this week’s misses, write the answers, save — that’s the whole workflow.

 Step 2: group similar questions